Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 - `HEALED <username> <nb>`: username was accepted by the server
     - `username`: username of the trainer who's nokemon got healed
     - `nb`: number of health points healed
 - `ERROR <code>`: heal was not accepted.
-There are 3 error codes possible
+There are 2 error codes possible
-  - `8`: command doesn't exist
+  - `10`: command doesn't exist
-  - `42`: command is wrongly formatted
+  - `410`: can't do this command now
-  - `121`: can't heal outside a game

 ## Examples